 All employees leaving the District must complete an electronic Resignation Form prior to separating from the District.
-For information on the continuation of benefits, release of information, and procedures for requesting references, contact the Employee Services or Benefits Department.
-Separating employees are asked to provide the District with a forwarding address and phone number and may be asked to complete a questionnaire that provides the District with feedback on his or her employment experience.
+For information on the continuation of benefits, release of information, and procedures for requesting references, contact the Human Resources or Benefits Department.

 All District keys, books, property, including intellectual property, and equipment must be returned upon separation from employment.
 The District may withhold the cost of any unreturned items from the final paycheck.